 Home Page:

-Smaller header (different title) it’s too tall.
+Smaller header (different title) it’s too tall. – text revised by alice

+Add text block on footer for SEO

-We should have the same menu throughout the whole site with the links to “Saved” and “Continue Watching” [Two menu sizes (we should do like page two)]
+We should have the same menu throughout the whole site with the links to “Saved” and “Continue Watching” [Two menu sizes (we should do like page two)] – finish designing the menu

+Use listing page menu

+Add feature hero slightly taller (maybe)

-Play button should be smaller for the 3 videos under each category.
+Play button should be smaller for the 3 videos under each category. (or check youtube doesn’t even have it..)

-What should be if there’s nothing in “Continue Watching”?
+What should be if there’s nothing in “Continue Watching”? – shouldn’t be there unless someone started watching.
+And add popular on top that will stay there.

-Do we use the Date stamp like “03/29/17” or “Two days ago”?
+Do we use the Date stamp like “03/29/17” or “Two days ago”? follow current explora time stamps

-The promoted banner shouldn’t be so tall.
+The promoted banner shouldn’t be so tall. – revising header + menu

-How is some going to go back to the Explora home page?
+How is some going to go back to the Explora home page? – add this to the menu

 Category page

-The second “Search” should only show up after scrolling up (the menu should stick on top of the screen) and after scrolling up the page title should replace “Browse Video Channels” in the menu.
+The second “Search” should only show up after scrolling up (the menu should stick on top of the screen) and after scrolling up the page title should replace “Browse Video Channels” in the menu. – sounds good

 I need a preview how “Categories > More” should look.

+Logic – push down section

+When it’s a selector not a menu item it should have a checkbox to make it obvious that its filters…

-We should start with only one “View” or grid or list.
+We should start with only one “View” or grid or list. – ok remove views

-Can you remove the words “List” and “Grid”?
+Can you remove the words “List” and “Grid”? – remove this for now…

-I need a preview how “Sort by” should look when open.
+I need a preview how “Sort by” should look when open. - copy wishlist dropdown

-Can we use our new Pager?
+Can we use our new Pager? – try with their new design just with total numbers like nuno’s design.

-“Continue Watching” I need a preview how the X should look before clicking on it
+“Continue Watching” I need a preview how the X should look before clicking on it – to do

-I need a design for #tags
+I need a design for #tags – to do

 Sub-category page